jeffmurphy/poodle-prober/README.md

-# POODLE Checker
+# POODLE Prober

+Probe your poodle.
+Just to be safe.

-Scan a netblock for SSLv3 enabled servers
+Scan a netblock for SSLv3 enabled servers.

 # Setup